K-miran/HELR/README.md

 ## Running a test source code

-You run a test program Test.cpp with a filename and a degree of approximating polynomial of the sigmoid function.
+You run a test program Test_HELR.cpp with a filename and a degree of approximating polynomial of the sigmoid function.
 For example, you can write:

 ```sh